codahale/veil/docs/design.md

 Veil's security assumes that ML-KEM-768 is IND-CCA2-secure.

-### Ed25519

-Ed25519 implements a Schnorr-style digital signature on the Edwards form of Curve25519 using SHA-512.

-Veil's security assumes that Ed25519 is sUF-CMA-secure for classical adversaries.

 ### ML-DSA-65

 ML-DSA-65 implements a digital signature construction based on the hardness of the Module Learning With Errors problem.

-Veil's security assumes that ML-DSA-65 is sUF-CMA-secure for quantum adversaries.
+Veil's security assumes that ML-DSA-65 is sUF-CMA-secure.

 ## Construction Techniques